Companies We Work With and Why

 Union Ink Company Union Ink we have always used Union Truetone Process inks for doing realistic four color traditional process (CMYK) work, both the ink is good and the photoshop look-up tables are very helpful.
 We also use some of their gels and metallics. –Rick

 Econscious Apparel In organic garments Econscious is the real deal.
 We exclusively use their organic sweatshirts, polos, tote bags and hats which not only have all the proper organic certification, but are all nicely manufactured.
-Stefan Bergill who works there is one of the most knowledgeable people in the “green” business world.
+The folks who work there are some of the most knowledgeable people in the “green” business world.
 Too many ecological businesses are not good businesses.
 With econscious you get accurate inventory and delivery information and product information and good products as well as their products being ecological. – Rick

 The biggest change in my shop in the past five years has been the conversion from spray adhesive to roll on or brushed on adhesive which we buy from Albatross.
 Less waste, better prints, less machine damage, and happier healthier workers.
 Also we have had other companies try and sell us spot removal fluid and spot removal guns.
 Nothing works like what we get from Albatross, don’t waste your time with anything else. – Rick

 SanMar If you are in the business of decorated apparel, you know the name SanMar.
-With perhaps the widest range of products from a single source and the inventory to back it up, SanMar is unparralelled.
-Not to mention their many private labels ranging from basics to safety-wear to fashion forward (have you seen the District® line lately?).
+With perhaps the widest range of products from a single source and the inventory to back it up, SanMar is unparalelled.
+Not to mention their many private label brands ranging from basics to safety-wear to fashion forward (have you seen the District® line lately?).
 As a contract decorator we rely heavily on the accuracy and dependability of our customer’s blanks suppliers and Sanmar is second-to-none. -Tom

 Jakprints Jakprints is your place to get your offset printing done for stickers, sell sheets, and posters.
 Their DTG (direct to garment) printing is the best I have seen.
 For all their products they offer good pricing and good ecological practices, and above all, a rad on-line interface for getting the work done right with the minimum hassle.
 You definitely want to check out their innovative take on a business card called a Favicard, I get constant positive comments when I give mine out.
 They have a related business that is an on-line store solution called indiemerch.com which is also incredible. – Rick